 who were members of the LGPS on 31 March 2014 retained access to the LGPS up to the end of the term of office they were serving on that date (or to age 75, if earlier).
 The changes do not affect councillors in Wales, and they retain ongoing access to LGPS membership.

-This update contains information for councillors in England and should be read as an addendum to the Guide to the LGPS for Eligible Councillors.
+This update contains information for councillors in England and should be read as an addendum to the full Guide to the LGPS for Eligible Councillors.

 Note that councillors in Wales are under the jurisdiction of the Welsh Assembly.
 All eligible councillors continue to have access to the LGPS.
 Eligible councillors are councillors of a Welsh county council or county borough council who are offered membership of the Scheme under the council’s scheme of allowances and who are under age 75.